platformsh/platformsh-docs/src/configuration/app/size.md

 Legal values for the `size` key are `AUTO` (the default), `S`, `M`, `L`, `XL`.

 Note that in a development environment this value is ignored and always set to `S`.
 It will only take effect in a production deployment (a master branch with an associated domain).
-If the total resources requested by all apps and services is smaller than what the plan size allows then a production deployment will fail with an error.
+If the total resources requested by all apps and services is larger than what the plan size allows then a production deployment will fail with an error.

 # How do I make a background processing container smaller to save resources?